weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 28. As the system attempts to open the report, it will display a notification bar that asks whether you want to open or save the .csv file associated with the report.
 Select **Save.**

-    ‎
-    ‎This file contains all corresponding information from the email, including but not limited to: SCL, Number of hops, source IP address, what connector used, delivery priority.
+    This file contains all corresponding information from the email, including but not limited to: SCL, Number of hops, source IP address, what connector used, delivery priority.
 Most of the information will be located in the custom data column.

     Congratulation!
 You have just verified the message trace report was created, the MOD Administrator was notified in an email that the report was complete,